Molecular-Biophysics-Database/mbdb-docs/docs/issues/app-issues.md

 ### Search listing - Display entities of interest directly

-Iterate over general_parameters.chemical_information_chemicals directly instead of going over method_specific_parameters.measurements.samples
+Iterate over general_parameters.chemical_information_chemicals.entities_of_interest directly instead of going over method_specific_parameters.measurements.samples

 ### Search listing - Use source organism from all of the entities of interest